Capri (NYSE:CPRI) Updates FY 2023 Earnings Guidance

-Capri (NYSE:CPRI – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+Capri (NYSE:CPRI – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.85-$6.85 for the period, compared to the consensus earnings per share estimate of $6.57.
-The company issued revenue guidance of $5.95 billion-$5.95 billion, compared to the consensus revenue estimate of $6.08 billion.Capri also updated its FY23 guidance to $6.85 EPS.
+The company issued revenue guidance of $5.95 billion-$5.95 billion, compared to the consensus revenue estimate of $6.08 billion.Capri also updated its Q2 2023 guidance to $1.60-$1.60 EPS.

-Several brokerages have recently weighed in on CPRI.
-Citigroup reduced their target price on Capri from $82.00 to $72.00 and set a buy rating for the company in a research note on Thursday.
-Wells Fargo & Company reduced their target price on Capri from $95.00 to $85.00 and set an overweight rating for the company in a research note on Tuesday, April 5th.
-Credit Suisse Group reduced their price objective on Capri from $74.00 to $65.00 and set a neutral rating for the company in a research note on Thursday.
-BTIG Research increased their price objective on Capri from $95.00 to $99.00 and gave the company a buy rating in a research note on Thursday, February 3rd.
-Finally, UBS Group increased their price objective on Capri from $99.00 to $107.00 in a research note on Thursday, February 3rd.
-Six equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $75.32.

 About Capri (Get Rating)